mofassir/Automation-Using-Python/README.md

-Automation scipts written using Python pexpect module.
+Automation scipts written using Python.